 Fly Fishing in Patagonia, Argentina

-Framed by rivers Chimehuín and Quilquihue, the estancia gives anglers a wide stretch for world-class trout fishing.
+Framed by rivers Chimehuín and Quilquihue in northern Patagonia, Tipiliuke Lodge offers anglers a wide stretch of water for world-class trout fishing.
 Fishing is with both wet and dry fly for wild rainbow and brown trout.
-All fishing is by wading and most of it is within easy reach of the lodge.
+Most fishing is by wading and most of it is within easy reach of the lodge.

-Wade, walk and wide the Chimehuin and Collon Cura
+Wade, walk and wide the Chimehuín and Quilquihue

 “My family and I spent the Christms period at the lodge and had a fantastic experience.
 The fishing and hatches were great and there was more than enough to keep the rest of the family occupied.”
 A.G.Turner, Belfast.